 ABOUT LEXIE

-My pedagogy has changed significantly over the past two decades as my career advanced from a small basement daycare owner, to an owner/employer/Pedagogist of a large child Care facility.
+My pedagogy has changed significantly over the past two decades as my career advanced from a small basement daycare owner to an owner/employer/pedagogist of a large child care facility.

 My travels to Italy and New Zealand have allowed me to look at my program here in Canada with a fresh lens.
 I am becoming more and more familiar with the Te Whariki (New Zealand’s Framework that is based on 2 cultures uniting and joining as one: the Maori and NZ peoples) Being able to visit many different centres all around New Zealand allowed me to experience fist hand what their programs feel, taste, smell and breathe.